NATIONAL DAY OF MOURNING

 Organized by United American Indians of New England (UAINE) during a period of Native American activism, the march has brought about revisions in the depiction of United States history and government and settler relationships with Native American peoples as well as a renewed appreciation for their culture.

 Consider taking another look at American history and the many varied Native American cultures all across the United States.
 Examine the relationships, traditions, customs, beliefs.
 Are you looking for a place to start?
 An excellent resource is firstnations.org.
 They offer a comprehensive reading list for all ages.
 The topics are varied and provide recommendations from their staff as well.

 NATIONAL DAY OF MOURNING HISTORY

-Since 1970, an annual march and rally organized by United Americans Indians of New England takes place on the fourth Thursday in November, the same day as Thanksgiving.
+Since 1970, an annual march and rally organized by United Americans Indians of New England take place on the fourth Thursday in November, the same day as Thanksgiving.
 They honor Native ancestors while educating the American public.
-While the event coincides with a similar protest, Unthanksgiving Day, held on the West Coast, the two events are unrelated.
+While the event coincides with a similar protest, Unthanksgiving Day held on the West Coast, the two events are unrelated.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

 25 November 2021

 28 November 2024

 27 November 2025